AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Introduction

 \section{Introduction}

 Text generation often requires lexical constraints, i.e., generating a text containing pre-specified lexicons.
-For example, the summarization task may require the generation of summaries that include specific people and places~\cite{fan-etal-2018-controllable,he2020ctrlsum}, and advertising text generation requires the generation of text that includes pre-specified keywords~\cite{miao2019cgmh,zhang-etal-2020-pointer}.
+For example, the summarization task may require the generation of summaries that include specific people and places~\cite{fan-etal-2018-controllable,he-etal-2022-ctrlsum}, and advertising text requires the inclusion of pre-specified keywords~\cite{miao2019cgmh,zhang-etal-2020-pointer}.

-However, the black-box nature of recent text generation models with pre-trained language models~\cite{devlin-etal-2019-bert,lewis-etal-2020-bart,brown2020gpt3} makes it challenging to impose such constraints to manipulate the output text explicitly. \citet{hokamp-liu-2017-lexically} and others tweaked the beam search algorithm to meet lexical constraints by increasing the weights for the constraint lexicons during the beam search.
-However, it often misses to include the constrained lexicons. \citet{miao2019cgmh} and others introduced specialized non-autoregressive models~\cite{gu2018nonautoregressive,lee-etal-2018-deterministic} that insert words between the constraint lexicons to meet lexical constraints.
-However, these models are known to generate lower-quality of text than standard autoregressive models.
+However, the black-box nature of recent text generation models with pre-trained language models~\cite{devlin-etal-2019-bert,brown2020gpt3} makes it challenging to impose such constraints to manipulate the output text explicitly. \citet{hokamp-liu-2017-lexically} and others tweaked the beam search algorithm to meet lexical constraints by increasing the weights for the constraint lexicons, but it often misses to include all the constrained lexicons. \citet{miao2019cgmh} and others introduced specialized non-autoregressive models~\cite{gu2018nonautoregressive} that insert words between the constraint lexicons, but the generated texts tend to be lower-quality than standard autoregressive models.

-Meanwhile, classical text generation systems mainly relied on template-based methods~\cite{kukich-1983-design,tanaka-ishii-etal-1998-reactive-content}.
-The template-based method selects the template based on the source information and replaces the placeholder tokens with the corresponding words.
-The template-based method's advantage is to satisfy the constraints provided by the proper template easily.
-While it is realistically possible to prepare a sufficient number of templates for specific tasks, such as data-to-text generation~\cite{angeli-etal-2010-simple,wiseman-etal-2017-challenges}, where the output text patterns are limited, it is impractical to prepare corresponding templates for all possible combinations of constrained lexicons.
-Nevertheless, if we could \textit{automatically generate} such templates, we could easily perform lexically constrained text generation.
+On the other hand, classical template-based methods~\cite{kukich-1983-design} can easily produce text that satisfies the lexical constraints as long as we can provide appropriate templates.
+Nevertheless, it is impractical to prepare such templates for every combination of constraint lexicons unless for specific text generation tasks where the output text patterns are limited, such as data-to-text generation tasks~\cite{angeli-etal-2010-simple}.
+Still, if such a template could be \textit{generated automatically}, it would be easier to perform lexically constrained text generation.